2lenet/CruditBundle/doc/RuptGroup.md

 Crudit RuptGroup

 ### Usage
-A RuptGroup is used to group entities together by relationship.
+A RuptGroup is used to group element together by data.
 It can be activated in the following way, provided that the target field is a relationship, and all you have to do to activate it is pass it the value 1:

 ```php